Skip to content

 These breath test defenses are in addition to other DUI defenses, such as contesting whether the field sobriety tests were administered properly.

-At the Law Office of Barry, Barall, Taylor & Levesque LLC, we have the skills and resources to challenge every part of the prosecutor’s case.
+At the Law Office of Barry, Taylor & Levesque LLC, we have the skills and resources to challenge every part of the prosecutor’s case.
 This includes working with breath test professionals when necessary.
 It also includes contesting the reason for the stop, filing motions to suppress evidence obtained improperly, and negotiating plea arrangements where possible.

 We have offices in Hartford and Manchester.
 Call us at 860-649-4400 or complete our contact form to schedule a free consultation.